-Having read your comments upon the pretensions of Prof. Buchanan, to a knowledge of the "wishes of Jesus Christ, not possessed by "the rest of mankind," I beg leave to add a few words on the same sub-ject.
+Having read your comments upon the pre-tensions of Prof. Buchanan, to a knowledge of the "wishes of Jesus Christ, not pos-sessed by "the rest of mankind," I beg leave to add a few words on the same subject.
 While the learned Professor insists upon the "religion of Jesus Christ" as an absolutely perfect religion-"the religion of God"-he repudiates as unreliable the only records we have (which anybody regards as authentic) purporting to give any account of the life and teachings of Jesus, on earth.
-On this last point I have no dissent earth.
 On this last point I have no dissent to express.
-In his Republican Hall address of May 25th, he says:

-"So far as the religion of Jesus Christ has any authority, power or beauty, that power and beauty belong to Jesus Christ personally, and cannot be transferred to any traditions or to any documents written by his friends or strangers or their decided. by his friends or strangers, or their descendants, which cannot be considered even as strictly reliable testimony."
+In his Republican Hall-address of May 25th, he says: "So far as the religion of Jesus Christ has any authority, power or beauty, that power and beauty belong to Jesus Christ personally, and cannot be transferred to any traditions or to any documents written by his friends or strangers, or their descendants, which cannot be considered even as strictly reliable testimony."

-If the obscurity of the language above quoted leaves any ground to doubt whether the learned Professor meant to assert that the "traditions" and "documents" of the new Testament, relating to Josus, "Cannot be considered as strictly reliable testimony," his subsequent address delivered in the same Hall on the 22nd of June, and published in the Banner of Light of the 9th inst, removes that ground, for, in the last mentioned address, he asserts "that the religion of Jesus Christ is the religion of God, as embodied in the great prophetic teacher and exemplar, Jesus, the most di-vine of the angels, and that the religion of the New Testament is substantially the same religion, being an imperfect record of the religion of Jesus, made in a barbarous have been so well illustrated in the recent emmy of Prof. Denton and by many other able writers."
+If the obscurity of the language above quoted leaves any ground to doubt whether the learned Professor meant to assert that the "traditions" and "documents" of the new Testament, relating to Jesus, "Cannot be considered as strictly reliable testimony," his subsequent address delivered in the same Hall on the 22nd of June, and published in the Ranner of Light of the 9th lished in the Banner of Light of the 9th inst; removes that ground, for, in the last mentioned address, he asserts "that the religion of Jesus Christ is the religion of God, as embodied in the great prophetic teacher and exemplar, Jesus, the most di-vine of the angels, and that the religion of the New Testament is substantially the same religion, being an imperfect record of the religion of Jesus, made in a barbarous have been so well illustrated in the recent essay of Prof. Denton and by many other able writers."